RCGAI/SimplyRetrieve/docs/README.md

 - Changing knowledge bases, LLMs etc. can be done through this Tab.
 - To use another LLM, modify the row of `"model_type": "ehartford/Wizard-Vicuna-13B-Uncensored",`.
 It is compatible with many available models on Hugging Face.
 - To use another Dense Retriever, modify the row of `"encoder": "intfloat/multilingual-e5-base",`.
 It is compatible with many available retrievers on Hugging Face.
+- To limit maximum length of generated response, modify the row of `"max_new_tokens": 512,`.